IndigoUnited/node-webkit-builds/README.md

 ## What is it?

 `node-webkit-builds` allows you to easily control the dependency for [node-webkit](https://github.com/rogerwang/node-webkit).
 The module version is always in sync with the version of node-webkit, allowing you to declare the version of node-webkit in which you depend on.
+This is particularly useful for build tools, so that you can easily download the version of node-webkit you depend on, for a particular operating system.

 This module provides you: